eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

 ```
 The book storage is described by two properties: *category* represented by `String` type and `array` of *books*.
 Swift provides a default designated initializers for both of the struct types.

-We can iteratate through the books by accessing the `books` property of the `Books` type.
+We can iterate through the books by accessing the `books` property of the `Books` type.
 However if we mark `books` property as *private*, the access will be restricted and we will not able to iterate through the `books` array.
 This is an example where we need to adopt `Iterator` pattern to have such a possibility.

 ## Iterator Protocol
 Swift already has a protocol called `IteratorProtocol` that is responsible supplying the values of a sequence one at a time.
-In order to create a custom iterator that fits our needs, we need to cretea a type that conforms to the `IteratorProtocol`:
+In order to create a custom iterator that fits our needs, we need to create a type that conforms to the `IteratorProtocol`:

 ```swift
 struct BooksIterator: IteratorProtocol {